stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ## Prepare messages

-The first balloting phase is the PREPARE phase.
+The first phase of balloting is the PREPARE phase.
 During this phase, nodes send the following message:

 ~~~~~ {.xdr}